venkideshVenu/KTU-S6-Robotics-Lab-AIL332/05 Calibration of Sensors/01 Calibration of IR Sensor.md

-# Experiment No. 3: Calibration of IR Sensors and Obtaining the Calibration Curve
+# Calibration of IR Sensors and Obtaining the Calibration Curve

 ---